HL7/smart-app-launch/spec/conformance/core-set/index.md

 ---

-To be conformant with SMART on FHIR's Core Capabilities, an EHR must support the following capabilities, and must advertise them in its [capability statement](../../capability-statement/index.html):
+To be conformant with SMART on FHIR's Core Capabilities, an EHR must support the following capabilities, and must advertise them in an external [.well-known][well-known] json file:

 * `launch-ehr`
 * `launch-standalone`